 Arizona School and Charitable Tax Credits

 Donate to an Arizona public school and/or qualifying charitable organization and you could receive tax credits that reduce your tax bill by as much as $200 for an individual or $400 for a married couple filing jointly.
 Starting January 1, 2017, donations that are received or postmarked by April 18, 2017 can be applied to your 2016 or 2017 tax bill.
 Read more…

 My Brother’s Keeper is a White House initiative to expand opportunity for boys and young men of color.
 Mayor Rothschild is leading this initiative locally, and has worked with many community partners to create a plan of action aligned with the president’s initiative.

 The Mayor’s Office worked with the University of Arizona STEM Learning Center to increase STEM internships locally.
 Obtaining an intern has never been simpler, with one-page process and timeline sheets—complete with contact info—for the University of Arizona, Pima Community College and various Tucson high schools.
 Read more…

 Children can lose reading gains over the summer when they’re not in school.
 The Mayor’s Summer Reading Challenge, which ended September 5, 2014, encouraged summer reading with certificates and prizes for participating children up to grade 12.

-This 8-week course, run by the Pima Community College Adult Education Department, teaches parents how to help their children learn early reading skills.
-After completing the course, students are asked to teach other parents what they learned.
-Our first TPRC course was very successful, and the Helios Education Foundation has generously provided funds for a second course this fall.
+This 8-week course, part of Pima Community College’s Family Literacy Program, teaches parents how to help their children learn to read.
+After completing the course, students teach other parents what they’ve learned.
+Our thanks to the Helios Education Foundation for providing support for this initiative.